-Tips paid in cash at the time of delivery goes to the shopper, the tip paid during checkouts gets accumulated in shopper’s Instacart account, paid at the end of the week along with the salary.
+Tips paid in cash at the time of delivery goes to the shopper, the tip paid during checkouts gets accumulated in the shopper’s Instacart account, paid at the end of the week along with the salary.

-Key challenges of Instacart & their solutions
+Key challenges of Instacart & its solutions

 Holding Shoppers/Delivery Personnel